EricAsMyself/TextMessageReminder/README.md

 - [Python](https://www.twilio.com/)
 - [Twilio](https://www.python.org/)

+# How to run

+With python installed, run in the terminal

+pip3 install Twilio
+pip3 install python-dotenv
+pip3 install pandas
+pip3 install tqdm

+Finally You will need families.csv in the bottom formated fname lname phone.

 # Future Work

 {Make a list of things that you need to fix, improve, and add in the future.}